tejasps28/Projects/README.md

 # Projects

 This repository contains various projects, including those for robotics and automation.
-Here, you'll find my work on TurtleBot projects, and Simulation related which are designed to work with ROS (Robot Operating System).
+Here, you'll find my work on TurtleBot projects, and Simulation related which are designed to work with ROS1 (Robot Operating System).

 ## Turtlesim Projects